DanielMoscoso/100day_challenge/Readme.txt

 			 "(N)o" you gave.
 It is a recursive problem, where you don't end a game, and start another one..
 I feel like I am in Inception) -Professor's way of solving the BlackJack way.
+			-I believe these are the last changes: I added >> if __name__ == '__main__': <<
+			 This is very useful when creating a bunch of games in an arcade, for example.
+			 If you are running 'blackjack.py' as a stand alone program. it will run the 'play()' function.
+If it was imported, then it would not run the play method.
+I also added the '__init__.py' to the main directory and the sub-directories so Python can know to treat everything as a package.
 ===============================================================================